 A decline in estrogen that occurs during menopause also places a woman at greater risk for the loss of bone density.
 A loss in bone density, especially in the jaw, can cause tooth loss and gum recession, which also increases your risk of tooth decay.

-If you have any questions about how these conditions may affect your oral health, and what further steps you can take to protect your teeth and gums, feel free to ask Dr. da Costa during your next appointment.
+If you have any questions or would like advice on what further steps you can take to protect your teeth and gums, feel free to contact us.
+Or ask Dr. da Costa during your next appointment.